As a private medical school in Texas, we only accept applications via AMCAS.

 An applicant must have completed at least 90 semester hours (or equivalent quarter hours), including at least 30 semester hours (or equivalent quarter hours) of upper division coursework, by the time of matriculation.
 All coursework must be completed at a fully-accredited college or university in the United States or Canada by the time of matriculation.
 A bachelor’s degree is not required.

 An applicant must submit at least three letters of recommendation.
 Individual letters, letter packets containing at least three letters and/or a committee letter with two additional letters will meet our requirement.
-We highly encourage submitting additional individual letters if your committee letter does not include additional letters of recommendation.
+The School of Medicine accepts letters of recommendation from any author(s) who can speak to your personal and professional readiness for medical school.

 Yes, we welcome international applicants.
 International applicants must meet the requirements listed on our website; including completion of all pre-requisite coursework at an accredited institution in the U.S. or Canada.